specklesystems/speckle-docs/user/blender.md

 - [Blender Support Tables](/user/support-tables.html#blender)

-## Blender BIM
+## BlenderBIM

 There is currently some limited support for [BlenderBIM](https://blenderbim.org/), though this is intended as an export and does not work coming back.
-To take advantage of this, simply open an IFC using BlenderBIM then use the Speckle Connector to send to Speckle.
+To take advantage of this, simply open an IFC using BlenderBIM then use the Speckle connector to send to Speckle.

 <iframe title="Speckle" src="https://app.speckle.systems/projects/c51120a7f7/models/d57e0b6bc8@767b7288ee#embed=%7B%22isEnabled%22%3Atrue%7D" width="600" height="400" frameborder="0"></iframe>